Can you get equity release on a freehold flat?

 The most common reason that I see freehold flats is where a house has been previously split into apartments.
 If the original freeholder has not sold on any of the flats, then it may have been deemed as no need to set up individual leasehold titles.

-If you find yourself in this situation, you will need to arrange for the individual leases to be setup.
+If you find yourself in this situation, you may need to arrange for the individual leases to be setup.

 The lease can be constructed alongside the equity release application, and it will be on the new lease that the lender will underwrite the plan.